 Apple

 An apple a day keeps the doctor away!
 One of the most desired wishes for the new year is for you and your loved ones to be safe and sound, staying out of harm’s way and misfortune.
 This is where apples come into play for the Lunar New Year.
-Apples represent harmony and peace because when they’re pronounced in Cantonese, they sound the same as the word for “peace” (ping).
+Apples represent harmony and peace because when they’re pronounced in Cantonese, they sound the same as the word for ‘peace (ping, 平).
 The more apples consumed, the more security granted.
 Apples can be found laid out on platters when visiting homes during the holiday.
-Green apples signify money while red apples signify prosperity and abundance.
+Green apples represent money while red apples signify prosperity and abundance.

 Cherries

 In preparation for the Lunar New Year celebrations, remember to pick up a batch of cherries to top off your holiday.
-Similar to pomelos, cherries ripen just in time for Chinese New Year and have become an in-demand fruit during this particular time when large shipments are imported from countries, like Chile.
-Over time, cherries have become a status symbol in China and signify success.
-Its dark red colour also represents happiness and love.
-Cherries are the perfect fruits to share with your friends and family while reuniting and wishing each other great blessings.
+Similar to pomelos, cherries ripen just in time for Chinese New Year and have become an in-demand fruit during this particular time when large shipments are imported from countries, like Chile and Australia.
+Over time, cherries have become a status symbol in China and indicate success, while its dark red colour also represents happiness and love.
+Cherries are the perfect fruits to share with your friends and family!

 Citrus fruits

 Among the many fruits consumed over the holiday, citrus fruits take the helm.
 Citrus fruits like Lunar New Year oranges, mandarins, tangerines, and kumquats are known to bring good luck.
-Kumquat trees are notoriously seen in most places, like at the entrance of homes and shops, and are given as gifts as they’re believed to bring wealth and good luck.
+Kumquat trees are notoriously seen in most places, like at the entrance of homes and shops, and are given as gifts.
 The round shape of these citrus fruits symbolises completeness and the yellow hue resembles the sun, bringing positivity and abundance.
-Pronunciation-wise, mandarins sound like “gold” (gum) and Chinese New Year oranges sound like “success” (chaang) in Cantonese.
-When gift-giving, keep in mind to never give things in four, as the number four sounds like death (sei).
+Pronunciation-wise, mandarins sound like “gold” (gum, 柑) in Cantonese and oranges sound like “successfully done” (chaang, 成) in Mandarin.
+When gift-giving, keep in mind to never give things in four, as the number four sounds like death (sei, 死).

 Grapes

-Grapes are another fruit traditionally embraced in Chinese New Year celebrations, symbolising abundance and good fortune.
+Grapes are another fruit traditionally embraced in Chinese New Year celebrations, indicating abundance and good fortune.
 Coming in bunches, they represent a bountiful harvest, and gifting grapes means wishing fruitful luck to others.
 Whether purple, denoting respect and elegance, or green for vitality and prosperity, grapes are cherished symbols of luck, wealth, and fertility.
-Nowadays, you can easily find grapes in premium packages at supermarkets, making them a decent gift choice.
+Nowadays, you can easily find grapes, especially those came from Japan, in premium packages at supermarkets, making them a decent choice of gift (together with lai see).

 Longans

-The Chinese name for longans, 龍眼 (lung ngaan), literally translates to “Dragon eyes,” how fitting for the Year of the Dragon!
-Their other name, 桂圓 (gwai jyun), symbolises family reunification and a perfect life, making them a traditional fruit for Chinese New Year.
+The Chinese name for longans, 龍眼 (lung ngaan), literally translates to “Dragon eyes”; their other name, 桂圓 (gwai jyun), indicates family reunification and a perfect life, making them a traditional fruit for Chinese New Year.
 Their round shape and sweet flavour are believed to bring happiness, too.
 Longans are also thought to aid blood circulation and body balance, so enjoy them fresh, or add dried longans to a cup of healthy tea with red dates.

 Persimmon